Healthy Fruit Sweetened Pumpkin Muffins ~ No Added Fat

 3. Freeze for longer storage.

-Another yummy and healthy pumpkin recipe you might want to try sometime is Blueberry-Pumpkin Spice Snack Bars, they are also gluten-free and vegan.
+Another yummy and healthy pumpkin recipe you might want to try sometime is Blueberry-Pumpkin Spice Snack Bars, which are gluten-free and vegan.

 Healthy Fruit Sweetened Pumpkin Muffins